FREE ONLINE ED ASSESSMENT. Start Here

 Check out our guide to pelvic floor exercises for a simple kegel exercise routine.
 It only takes a few minutes a day to improve your ejaculatory control and potentially boost your stamina.

-It’s okay if you need more time to reach orgasm and ejaculate.
+It’s okay if you need more time to reach orgasm and ejaculate a second time.
 In fact, it can be quite normal for many men due to the refractory period, which can last a few minutes or as long as a day.

 If you want to know how to improve stamina, consider masturbating hours before sex to slow down orgasm and ejaculation.